-Every now and then, we need a little support.
+Every now and then, we need a little support so don't think you are the only mom with this issue.
 Support can come in many forms.
 It can look like your bff who came over with a box of pizza and a bottle of wine during (one of) your college breakups.
 It can look like your dog happily yipping and jumping when you walk through the door after a trying day at work.

 And sometimes?
-Support can look like a golden-hued powder full of natural, lactation boosting ingredients.
+Support can look like a golden-hued powder full of natural, lactogenic, and lactation boosting ingredients.

 Say hello to...
 The Lactation Booster